mvertescher/workshop-rs/src/generics/performance_2.md

 # Performance

-Let look at an example of _monomorphization_:
+Let's look at an example of two different concrete types:
+`Option<i32>` and `Option<f64>`.

 ```rust
 let integer = Some(5);
 let float = Some(5.0);
 ```

-The Rust compiler performs _monomorphization_ on the code above.
+The Rust compiler performs _monomorphization_ on the code above to something like below.

 ```rust
 enum Option_i32 {